Caiyq2019/NeuralMAG/README.md

 ./egs/demo/vortex/run.sh
 ```

-This command initiates a simulation applying FFT (Fast Fourier Transform) until the vortex count meets the `--pre_core` parameter's specification, whereupon Unet modeling commences.
-The `--pre_core` parameter signifies the initial vortex count for transitioning from FFT to Unet simulation.
+This command initiates a simulation applying FFT (Fast Fourier Transform) until the vortex count meets the `--InitCore` parameter's specification, whereupon Unet modeling commences.
+The `--InitCore` parameter signifies the initial vortex count for transitioning from FFT to Unet simulation.

 #### Replication of Published Results